cloudfoundry/diego-upgrade-stability-tests/README.md

 export CONFIG=$PWD/config.json
 ```

-The DUSTs require that your local diego and cf releases by checked out to the stable versions.
+The DUSTs require that your local diego and cf releases be checked out to the stable versions.
 This can be done by running the following:

 ```